Kandil7/kandil-code/README.md

 ### Areas Needing Contributions
 - Additional language templates
 - New AI provider integrations
 - UI theme designs
 - Documentation improvements
 - Bug fixes and enhancements

+## Release Process

+For maintainers looking to create a new release, please follow the [Release Management Guide](docs/release_management.md).

+Releases are automated via GitHub Actions when a new tag is pushed in the format `v*`.

 ## License